quantum-tinkerer/pymablock/docs/source/tutorial/jaynes_cummings.md

 )
 ```

-where `H_tilde` is the transformed Hamiltonian, `U` is the unitary
-transformation, and `U_adjoint` it the conjugate transpose of `U`.

-For example, to request the 2nd order correction to the occupied subspace of
+For example, to compute the 2nd order correction of the Hamiltonian of the
-the Hamiltonian, you may execute:
+$\uparrow$ subspace we use

 ```{code-cell} ipython3
 %%time